NathanDev2/CSCI115_GroupProject/README.md

-Authors: Nathan Darrett, Ismael Angulo
+Authors: Anguna Qneergg, Vfznry Nathyb

 Steps to Use Program